 Talk to your spouse from the beginning of the marriage about your relationship and boundaries.
 Plan your girls night out and encourage your hubby to do the same!
 Keep a balance, but slowly grow this.

 I’ve noticed that in some couples, one of the spouse does not want to go out with friends and expect the same from the partner.
-When such a situation arrives, I see that many a times wives quit meeting friends because of the husband.
+When such a situation arrives, I see that many a times wife quits meeting friends because of the husband.
 Please do not change yourself and cut off your ties with your true friends.
 Instead discuss with your spouse for a middle ground.
 Maybe instead of a girls night out, he is ok with a Brunch which happens while he is at work.

 On this note, it is OK to have friends who you have known since childhood.
 It is also OK to walk away from so-called friends who pull you down!
 Recognize your comfort with people and decide accordingly.
 No need to stay bound to someone who makes you feel less of yourself.
 Seek friends who build you up, and rejoice in your friendship.